any-docs/css/content/guides/shapes/from_images/index.md

 ## Using images with generated content

-In the above example, I have both used the image as the value of {{cssxref("shape-outside")}} and also added it to the page.
+In the above example, I have both used the image as the value of `shape-outside` and also added it to the page.
 Many demos do this as it helps to show the shape we are following, however, the `shape-outside` property is not related to the image that is displayed on the page and so you do not need to display an image to use an image to create a shape.

 You do need something to float, but that could be some generated content as in the below example.
 I am floating generated content and using a larger star image to shape my content without displaying any image on the page.